swiss-ai-center/a-guide-to-mlops/docs/cheatsheet.md

 less <file>
 ```

-## Common terminal shortcut
+## Common terminal shortcuts

-Some of the most useful shortcut to know:
+Some of the most useful shortcuts to know:

 ### History